inscription-c/cins/docs/contributing.md

-# Contributing to INS-C
+# Contributing to C‐INS

 [[toc]]

-We always welcome and highly appreciate contributions to INS-C. To ensure efficient cooperation, we have some guidelines for you to follow.
+We always welcome and highly appreciate contributions to C-INS.
+To ensure efficient cooperation, we have some guidelines for you to follow.

 ## Reporting Issues